EVERTEC (NYSE:EVTC) Updates FY 2022 Earnings Guidance

 EVERTEC (NYSE:EVTC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.470-$2.560 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.770.
 The company issued revenue guidance of $591 million-$600 million, compared to the consensus revenue estimate of $613.23 million.

-A number of research firms have issued reports on EVTC.
-Susquehanna cut their price target on EVERTEC from $49.00 to $43.00 in a research note on Friday, February 25th.
-Raymond James lowered their price objective on EVERTEC from $51.00 to $47.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
-Susquehanna Bancshares lowered their price objective on EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
-Finally, Zacks Investment Research cut EVERTEC from a hold rating to a sell rating in a research report on Tuesday, January 25th.
+Several research analysts have weighed in on the company.
+Zacks Investment Research downgraded EVERTEC from a hold rating to a sell rating in a research note on Tuesday, January 25th.
+Susquehanna Bancshares lowered their target price on EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
+Raymond James lowered their target price on EVERTEC from $51.00 to $47.00 and set an outperform rating for the company in a research report on Friday, February 25th.
+Finally, Susquehanna lowered their target price on EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
 Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of Hold and a consensus target price of $44.00.
+Based on data from MarketBeat, EVERTEC has an average rating of Hold and an average target price of $44.00.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Shareholders of record on Friday, February 25th will be given a $0.05 dividend.
-This represents a $0.20 annualized dividend and a yield of 0.52%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, February 25th will be given a $0.05 dividend.
 The ex-dividend date is Thursday, February 24th.
-EVERTEC’s dividend payout ratio (DPR) is presently 9.05%.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.47%.
+EVERTEC’s dividend payout ratio is presently 9.05%.

-In other news, CEO Morgan M. Schuessler sold 47,077 shares of the stock in a transaction on Tuesday, March 8th.
-The stock was sold at an average price of $37.86, for a total transaction of $1,782,335.22.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Morgan M. Schuessler sold 74,586 shares of the stock in a transaction on Thursday, March 10th.
-The stock was sold at an average price of $37.65, for a total value of $2,808,162.90.
+In other EVERTEC news, EVP Castillo Rodrigo Del sold 15,573 shares of the stock in a transaction on Wednesday, March 9th.
+The stock was sold at an average price of $38.62, for a total value of $601,429.26.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO Joaquin A. Castrillo-Salgado sold 25,000 shares of the stock in a transaction on Thursday, March 10th.
+The stock was sold at an average price of $38.03, for a total value of $950,750.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 162,236 shares of company stock worth $6,142,677 in the last ninety days.
-0.68% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 162,236 shares of company stock valued at $6,142,677.
+0.68% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. lifted its stake in shares of EVERTEC by 2.9% during the 4th quarter.
-BlackRock Inc. now owns 9,203,572 shares of the business services provider’s stock worth $459,994,000 after purchasing an additional 258,409 shares during the last quarter.
-Vident Investment Advisory LLC lifted its stake in shares of EVERTEC by 33.3% during the 4th quarter.
-Vident Investment Advisory LLC now owns 9,596 shares of the business services provider’s stock worth $479,000 after purchasing an additional 2,396 shares during the last quarter.
-Wells Fargo & Company MN lifted its stake in shares of EVERTEC by 29.9% during the 4th quarter.
-Wells Fargo & Company MN now owns 533,082 shares of the business services provider’s stock worth $26,643,000 after purchasing an additional 122,692 shares during the last quarter.
-Allianz Asset Management GmbH purchased a new stake in shares of EVERTEC during the 4th quarter worth $944,000.
-Finally, Deutsche Bank AG lifted its stake in shares of EVERTEC by 43.2% during the 4th quarter.
-Deutsche Bank AG now owns 240,641 shares of the business services provider’s stock worth $12,026,000 after purchasing an additional 72,596 shares during the last quarter.
-Hedge funds and other institutional investors own 81.56% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in EVTC.
+LPL Financial LLC purchased a new position in shares of EVERTEC during the third quarter valued at $206,000.
+Janus Henderson Group PLC purchased a new position in EVERTEC in the third quarter valued at about $276,000.
+Vident Investment Advisory LLC grew its stake in EVERTEC by 33.3% in the fourth quarter.
+Vident Investment Advisory LLC now owns 9,596 shares of the business services provider’s stock valued at $479,000 after purchasing an additional 2,396 shares during the last quarter.
+MML Investors Services LLC purchased a new position in EVERTEC in the fourth quarter valued at about $793,000.
+Finally, Allianz Asset Management GmbH purchased a new position in EVERTEC in the fourth quarter valued at about $944,000.
+Institutional investors and hedge funds own 81.56% of the company’s stock.

 EVERTEC, Inc engages in the provision of transaction services.
 It operates through the following segments: Payment Services-Puerto Rico and Caribbean, Payment Services-Latin America, Merchant Acquiring, and Business Solutions.
 The Payment Services segment involves in the authorization, processing, management and recording of automated teller machines (ATM) and point of sales transactions, and ATM management and monitoring.